Bengt Nordenskiöld: Military career

-He enrolled at the Royal Military Academy on 19 October 1911 and graduated and became an officer of 19 December 1912.
-Nordenskiöld became an underlöjtnant in the Svea Life Guards on 31 December 1912 and löjtnant there on 28 November 1916.
+Nordenskiöld enrolled at the Royal Military Academy on 19 October 1911 and graduated and became an officer of 19 December 1912.
+Nordenskiöld became an underlöjtnant in the Svea Life Guards on 31 December 1912 and lieutenant there on 28 November 1916.
 He was then educated at the Royal Swedish Army Staff College from 1922 to 1924, where he graduated first in his class in the staff course.
-He wan an aspirant at the General Staff from 15 April 1925 to 1927 and was promoted to captain at the Sve Life Guards on 9 December 1927.
-Nordenskiöld served at the General Staff from 1 January 1928 and was educated in aerial reconnaissance in 1931 and served as a General Staff Officer at the Eastern Military Division (Östra militärfördelningen) from 9 October 1931 to 1933.
-He was a teacher of tactics at the Royal Swedish Army Staff College from 28 December 1933 to 1934 and major at the General Staff from 27 April 1934 and underwent sergeant pilot training from 1934 to 1936.
+He wan an aspirant in the General Staff from 15 April 1925 to 1927 and was promoted to captain at the Svea Life Guards on 9 December 1927.
+Nordenskiöld served in the General Staff from 1 January 1928 and was trained in aerial reconnaissance in 1931 and served as a General Staff officer in the Eastern Military Division (Östra militärfördelningen) from 9 October 1931 to 1933.
+He served as a teacher of tactics at the Royal Swedish Army Staff College from 28 December 1933 to 1934 and became major in the General Staff from 27 April 1934 and underwent sergeant pilot training from 1934 to 1936.
 Nordenskiöld was promoted to lieutenant colonel in the Swedish Air Force and was appointed Chief of the Air Staff on 1 July 1936.

-Nordenskiöld was promoted to colonel on 1 July 1937 and was head of the Royal Swedish Air Force Staff College from 1 October 1939 to 30 September 1941 and commanding officer of the Air Group (E 1) from 1939 to 1942.
-He was promoted to major general on 6 June 1941 - as the youngest officer in modern Swedish history - which received great attention in the media.
+Nordenskiöld was promoted to colonel on 1 July 1937 and served as head of the Royal Swedish Air Force Staff College from 1 October 1939 to 30 September 1941 and commanding officer of the Air Command (E 1) from 1939 to 1942.
+He was promoted to major general on 6 June 1941 – as the youngest officer in modern Swedish history – which received great attention in the media.
 Nordenskiöld was promoted to lieutenant general and appointed Chief of the Air Force on 1 July 1942.
 He was the first pilot trained Chief of the Air Force and during the air wing visits, he flew a J 9 aircraft no. 19, which was to become his "personal" aircraft.
 It was with this aircraft he crashed during a start from the Swedish Air Force Flying School (F 5), and was badly injured but survived.
 When the post of Supreme Commander of the Swedish Armed Forces would be appointed in 1951, Nordenskiöld was one of the candidates that were considered by the government.
-According to Tage Erlander's diaries, his name was dropped because of his impetuous temper and his propensity to make own foreign policy statements.
-Instead the army general Nils Swedlund became the new Supreme Commander.
+According to Prime Minister Tage Erlander's diaries, his name was dropped because of his impetuous temper and his propensity to make own foreign policy statements.
+Instead the army general Nils Swedlund became the new supreme commander.
 Air Vice Marshal Ralph Cochrane visited Nordenskiöld and the Swedish Air Force 8–13 June 1952.
 What was discussed during the visit are not known.
 Cochrane left Svea Air Force Wing (F 8) north of Stockholm in an English Electric Canberra on the morning of 13 June, the same day as a Swedish radio and radar signals intelligence-gathering DC-3 aircraft was shot down by Soviet Air Force fighter jets.
 Nordenskiöld was promoted to general on 30 April 1954, two months before his retirement on 30 June 1954.